 Meanwhile, a countryside life tour with Cambodia Vespa Adventures will give you the chance to relax and take it all in on your own Vespa, which comes with a driver.
 Over six hours, you’ll interact with villagers, be introduced to Khmer spiritual life and visit remnants of the Khmer Empire.

-Flight of the Gibbon offers Cambodia’s only zipline canopy tour.
+Angkor Zipline, formerly Flight of the Gibbon, offers Cambodia’s only zipline canopy tour.
 Located inside Angkor Archaelogical Park they have four zipline crossings (one of which is a double zipline), three sky bridges, and an abseil descent.
 The course takes roughly two hours to traverse and there is plenty of information about wildlife, flowers and fauna along the way.

-If you fancy exploring the countryside on a four-legged friend then Happy Ranch offers countryside trail horse rides ranging from a leisurely one hour to a more strenuous half day, as well as sunrise and sunset trots.
+If you fancy exploring the countryside on top of a four-legged friend then Happy Ranch offers countryside trail horse rides ranging from a leisurely one hour to a more strenuous half day, as well as sunrise and sunset trots.

 With its mix of traditional and modern theatre, music, dance, acrobatics, juggling, and contortion, Phare, the Cambodian Circus, is a Cambodian treat for the whole family, with shows held every night from 8pm.

 Those interested in Khmer history should delve into the stories of the ancient Angkor Empire at the Angkor National Museum, which uses state-of-the-art multimedia tech to tell the tale of this great empire.

-The darker side of the country’s recent history is displayed at the Cambodia Landmine Museum.
+The darker side of the country’s recent history is displayed at the Cambodian Landmine Museum.
 It also provides education and support to dozens of at-risk youths and landmine affected children.
-The War Museum displays an interesting range of equipment from the same era.
+And the War Museum displays an interesting range of equipment from the same era.